Iceland Suspends Whale Hunt On Animal Welfare Concerns - UrduPoint

 Annual quotas authorise the killing of 209 fin whales -- the second-longest marine mammal after the blue whale -- and 217 minke whales, one of the smallest species.

-But catches have gone down drastically in recent years due to a dwindling market for whale meat.
+But catches have fallen drastically in recent years due to a dwindling market for whale meat.

 - 'Can't be done humanely' - Iceland, Norway and Japan are the only countries in the world that have continued whale hunting in the face of fierce criticism from environmentalists and animal rights' defenders.

-"There is no humane way to kill a whale at sea, and so we urge the minister to make this a permanent ban," the Humane Society International's director Ruud Tombrock said in a statement.
+"There is no humane way to kill a whale at sea, and so we urge the minister to make this a permanent ban," the Humane Society International's executive director for Europe, Ruud Tombrock, said.

 Iceland has depended heavily on fishing and whaling for centuries.